vermashresth/sequential_social_dilemma_games/README.md

 [![Build Status](https://travis-ci.com/eugenevinitsky/sequential_social_dilemma_games.svg?branch=master)](https://travis-ci.com/eugenevinitsky/sequential_social_dilemma_games)

 # Sequential Social Dilemma Games
-This repo is an open-source implementation of DeepMind's Sequential Social Dilemma (SSD) multi-agent game-theoretic environments [[1]](https://arxiv.org/abs/1702.03037).
+This repo is based on open-source implementation of DeepMind's Sequential Social Dilemma (SSD) multi-agent game-theoretic environments [[1]](https://arxiv.org/abs/1702.03037).
 SSDs can be thought of as analogous to spatially and temporally extended Prisoner's Dilemma-like games.
 The reward structure poses a dilemma because individual short-term optimal strategies lead to poor long-term outcomes for the group.

-The implemented environments are structured to be compatible with OpenAIs gym environments (https://github.com/openai/gym) as well as RLlib's Multiagent Environment (https://github.com/ray-project/ray/blob/master/python/ray/rllib/env/multi_agent_env.py)
+The implemented environments are structured to be compatible with OpenAIs gym environments (https://github.com/openai/gym) as well as RLlib's Multiagent Environment (https://github.com/ray-project/ray/blob/master/python/ray/rllib/env/multi_agent_env.py).
+Additionally, this codebase implements a commmunication + causal architecture.

 ## Implemented Games
+* **Watershed**: Watershed Management is a problem of resource allocation consisting of several self-interested agents.
+These agents can withdraw water from a finite but commonsupply of water for individual purposes.
+The problem involves several constraints,multiple objectives, and optimisation involves continuous variables.
+Watershed management here is modelled as a multi-agent system.

 * **Cleanup**: A public goods dilemma in which agents get a reward for consuming apples, but must use a cleaning beam to clean a river in order for apples to grow.
 While an agent is cleaning the river, other agents can exploit it by consuming the apples that appear.